derhuerst/synchronous-autocomplete/readme.md

 	banana: 1 / 3,
 	pomegranate: 1 / 3
 }
+// In order to create smaller search indexes, we use numerical item IDs
+// internally and maintain a mapping to their "real"/original IDs. const originalIds = [
+	'apple',
+	'banana',
+	'pome'
+]
 ```

 See [the example code](example.js) for more details on how to build them.